nikl881/california-roadtrip/README.md

 * Main navigation and information -
     * Go to SPI (app.html) using the splashscreen/startscreen (index.html).
     * Navigate back to index.html using the 'return' button.
-    * Try to navigate on a screensize with a resolution lower than 1200px width.
+    * Try to navigate on different devices with different screenresolutions.
     * Try to select specific input fields.

 * Use of the Maps -